 Step 8.
 Remove the pan from the freezer and pull the granola bars out of the pan by using the edges of the parchment paper as handles.

-I like to shake things up with the flavors so we never get bored of one recipe.
-Here are some of my favorite add-ins for granola bars:
+I like to shake things up with the flavors, so we never get bored of one recipe.
+Here are some of my favorite add-ins for oat bars with peanut butter:

 - Chocolate chips